johnkucera00/Portfolio/README.md

 ### [UMD ECP (English Conversation Partners) Group Leader/Facilitator | February 2019 - Present](http://ecpumd.weebly.com/)

-I volunteer to lead English conversation classes between groups of international students and families at the University of Maryland, College Park.
-The weekly class includes English learning exercises and conversation topics that will help strengthen their English-speaking skills.
-Held many virtual sessions using Google Meet.
+ECP is a program where facililators such as myself volunteer to hold weekly conversation sessions with UMD international students and their families.
+The weekly meetups include English learning exercises (vocabulary, common expressions, slang) and conversations to gain confidence in speaking English.
+Normally I would have a classroom of 3-5 students.
+For the last 2 semesters, I have been using Google Meet to meet virtually with my students.
+For Spring 2021, there are 5 students in my session.